Muhammad Abdul Hamid

-Muhammad Abdul Hamid is Bangladeshi economist, researcher, writer and academician.
-He was 3rd vice chancellor (from 18 June 1991 to 21 March 1995) of Islamic University, Bangladesh.
-He was prominent professor Economics department at Rajshahi University.
-He directly contribute to return IU campus from Kushtia city to Shantidanga previous main campus.
+Muhammad Abdul Hamid is a Bangladeshi economist, researcher, writer and academic.
+He was third vice chancellor (from 18 June 1991 to 21 March 1995) of Islamic University, Bangladesh.
+He was a professor in the Economics department at Rajshahi University.
+He directly contributed to the return of IU campus to Shantidanga.

 Early life and education

-He was student of Rajshahi University.
-After complete his graduation, he apply his Economics department lecturer position and he nominate as a lecturer in Economics department at Rajshahi University.
+He was a student at Rajshahi University.

 Career

-Abdul Hamid join Economics department at Rajshahi University as a lecturer.
-He promote to professor in his University.
-He is Bangladeshi researcher about economic growth and development, economics crises etc.
+After graduation, Abdul Hamid joined the Economics department at Rajshahi University as a lecturer.
+He was promoted to professor.
+The focus of his research is economic growth and development, and economics crises.

-Appoint IU VC
+IU VC

-Muhammad Abdul Hamid nominate for vice chancellor of Islamic University in 18 June 1991 order by President Shahabuddin Ahmed.
+He was nominated as vice chancellor of Islamic University on 18 June 1991 by order of President Shahabuddin Ahmed.
 Then Islamic University academic activity was held in Kushtia city with some temporary building.
-Abdul hamid able to return campus now place for her attention and hard work.
+Abdul Hamid able to return campus now place for her attention and hard work.